material-admin/doc-material-components/article-component-template.md

 * an image of the section topic
 * a general description
 * classes, parameters, enums related to the section
-* links applicable classes, constants, typedefs, etc.
+* links the applicable API(s) if there any specific to the section.

 If possible, each section should have its own example(s) with code snippets/settings relevant to the section and an image showing what the code could generate.